mrcnski/believeobey.live/_posts/2024-09-21-was-the-new-testament-really-written-in-greek.md

 more: true
 ---

 I think it is worth investigating whether Greek was really the original language of the New Testament.
 I believe the Greek texts were a *translation* from either Hebrew or Aramaic, because the Greek contains many errors that were introduced in the translation process.
-A great illustration of why this is important is {% include inline-verse.html verse="Mark 7:19" %} where some Greek manuscripts have Yeshua declaring all foods clean, contradicting verses like {% include inline-verse.html verse="Matthew 5:17-19" text-after="," %} {% include inline-verse.html verse="Isaiah 66:3" text-after="," %} {% include inline-verse.html verse="Revelation 18:2" version="NASB1995" text-after="," %} etc. See [The Law Remains](/the-law-remains).
+A great illustration of why this is important is {% include inline-verse.html verse="Mark 7:19" %} where some Greek manuscripts have Yeshua declaring all foods clean, contradicting verses like {% include inline-verse.html verse="Matthew 5:17-19" text-after="," %} {% include inline-verse.html verse="Isaiah 66:3" text-after="," %} {% include inline-verse.html verse="Revelation 18:2" version="NASB1995" text-after="," %} etc. See {% include study-link.html url="/the-law-remains" text="The Law Remains" %}.

 Greek: